HPCarey/pt-booking/README.md

 * I like the idea of adding a kind of grey scale colour scheme to make the black and white feel a bit more high-end and sophoisticated.
 * I searched for a hero image that communicated the brand well and that had a grey/black aesthetic to help me develop a colour pallette.
 * I used bootstrap styles for buttons and links but tried to target them with a more, grey, black and white colour scheme.
-* The landing page is also important not only to communicate immediately to the user about the site and the product, but also as a call to action using the Book now! button and the offer of a free consultation to hook the user into interacting with the site content.
+* The landing page is also important not only to communicate immediately to the user about the site and the product, but also as a call to action using the Book now! button to hook the user into interacting with the site content.

 ![landing-page](static/readme/testing/landing-page-logged-out.JPG)